xeroxIRC/xeroxIRC.github.io/services.md

 /msg NickServ REGISTER <password> <email-address>
 ~~~

 *This creates an account to which you can group other nicks to.
-The Email MUST be verifiable and not disposable, as per our [ToS]({{ site.baseurl }}/tos).*
+The email MUST be verifiable and not disposable, as per our [ToS]({{ site.baseurl }}/tos).*

-##### Verifying an Email
+##### Verifying an email

 Inorder to fully register your nick you must verify the email you used.
 Visit the email you provided and check for an email from us and follow the instructions in the email. **Be sure to check the spam folder too.** Issues?
 Ask in #help.

 ##### Identifying to a nick

-Once you’ve registered your nick, you must identify to it in order to access your account.
+Once you've registered your nick, you must identify to it in order to access your account.
 To identify enter:

 ~~~
 /msg NickServ IDENTIFY <password>